otus-kuber-2020-07/israodin_platform/kubernetes-templating/README.md

 NOTES:
 The nginx-ingress controller has been installed.
 It may take a few minutes for the LoadBalancer IP to be available.
-You can watch the status by running 'kubectl --namespace nginx-ingress get services -o wide -w nginx-ingress-controller'
+You can watch the status by running 'https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#log-format-escape-json'

 An example Ingress that makes use of the controller: